 In October 2016, ASU No. 2016-16 was issued related to the intra-entity transfers of assets other than inventory.
 This new guidance requires entities to recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 This update is effective in fiscal years, including interim periods, beginning after December 15, 2017 and early adoption is permitted.
-The Company has made a preliminary evaluation and expects no material impact to arise from the adoption of this standard on January 1, 2018.
+The adoption of this ASU had no material impact on the Company's consolidated financial statements.